Let’s Talk Teen Mental Health

 World Teen Mental Wellness Day

-The World Health Organization (WHO) reports that half of all mental health issues start before a child reaches the age of 14.
-Unfortunately, most cases are not diagnosed or treated by this time.
+NAMI reports that half of all mental health issues start before a child reaches the age of 14.
+Unfortunately, most cases have not been diagnosed or treated by this time.

 World Teen Mental Wellness Awareness Day,

-a day of awareness created by the clothing company Hollister, was the first of its kind focused on mental illness among teenagers.
-It is celebrated annually on March 2nd.
+a day of awareness created by the clothing company Hollister.
+It was the first of its kind to focus on mental illness among teenagers.
+It is celebrated annually on March 2.

-According to Banyan Treatment Centers, mental health refers to “the state of well-being in which one realizes their abilities, can cope with normal stressors in life, can work productively and fruitfully, can contribute to their community.
+According to Banyan Treatment Centers, mental health refers to “the state of well-being in which one realizes one’s abilities, can cope with normal stressors in life, can work productively and fruitfully, and can contribute to one’s community.

 While the study of mental health has become more prevalent over the years, the stigma and prejudice that often follow mental illness diagnoses are far too common in today’s society.